Free Beta

 Setup: Automatic

-Speculative decoding requires downloading a small draft model alongside your main model.
-TokForge handles this automatically as an "Acceleration Pack."
-When you download a compatible model from the app, the draft model downloads right alongside it.
+Speculative decoding requires a small draft model to run alongside your main model.
+TokForge handles all the heavy lifting automatically — when you download a compatible model, the necessary draft model downloads alongside it as part of the "Acceleration Pack."

 Enable & Disable